chaoge525/soafee_demo/documentation/introduction.rst

 :ref:`Contributing <contributing:Contributing>`.

-To report issues with the repository such as potential bugs, security concerns, or feature requests, please submit an Issue via GitLab, following the project's Issue template.
+To report issues with the repository such as potential bugs, security concerns, or feature requests, please submit an Issue via |GitLab Issues|_, following the project's template.

 ********************
 Feedback and support